Venezuela opposition leader Guaido addresses rally after brief detention

 Guaido’s comments on Friday spurred some opposition sympathizers to conclude that he had declared himself interim president, and led several government officials to say he should be arrested for treason.

-Intelligence agents on Sunday pulled him from his car on the way from the capital of Caracas to the coastal town of Caraballeda, his wife and opposition legislators said.
+Intelligence agents on Sunday pulled him from his car on the way from the capital, Caracas, to the coastal town of Caraballeda, his wife and opposition legislators said.

 He was released shortly thereafter, they said.

-“I want to send a message to Miraflores - the game has changed,” said Guaido, the head of the opposition-run congress referring to the presidential palace, from a stage surrounded by cheering opposition sympathizers.
+“I want to send a message to Miraflores - the game has changed,” said Guaido, the head of the opposition-run congress, referring to the presidential palace, from a stage surrounded by cheering opposition sympathizers.

 “Here we are!
 We are not afraid!”

-Information Minister Jorge Rodriguez told state television that the detention was an “irregular procedure” by rogue agents who wanted to help the opposition create a “media show,” adding that the agents would face disciplinary action.
+Information Minister Jorge Rodriguez told state television the detention was an “irregular procedure” by rogue agents who wanted to help the opposition create a “media show,” adding that the agents would face disciplinary action.

 Guaido called Rodriguez’s comments a sign that the government had lost control of its own security forces.